-Susmit, who along with the band's late vocalist Asheem Chakravarty had founded Indian Ocean In 1990, will hand over his legacy to a younger
+Susmit, who along with the band's late vocalist Asheem Chakravarty had founded Indian Ocean In 1990, will hand over his legacy to a younger guitar player now.

 Susmit has already come out with an individual album, "Depths of the Ocean", which has compositions bearing his signature style of guitar playing.

 He is also collaborating with a bunch of musicians namely Anirban Ghosh, Nikhil Vasudevan, Amit Sharma, Sudhir Rikhari, Rajiv Raja and old friend Gyaan Singh (of Mrigya fame) and creating music with them as "The Susmit Sen Chronicles".

 Young guitarist Nikhil Rao will take over the task of carrying on Susmit's legacy in Indian Ocean along with vocalist Rahul Ram, drummer Amit Kilam and others.

 "Rao is a promising young guitar player with a lot of Indian-ness in his playing.
 He will be able to give a lot of impetus to Indian Ocean as he will not only add value to concerts but will also be able to create new music with the band in their signature style," said Susmit.

 Susmit and his close friend Asheem had come together to interpret Indian rhythms and melodies at a time when most young independent musicians were attempting to do covers of known international acts.

 Rahul Ram joined within a year, and his contribution with his unique bass style and fondness for vocals further defined the sound of the band.

 The Indian Ocean line-up was completed when Amit Kilam, a multi-instrumentalist joined in the summer of 1994.